Work for Us - FAQs

 What does the current COVID-19 situation mean for camp in 2021?

-We ran a successful season over October half-term that included many changes and adaptations to make camp COVID-secure.
+We ran a successful season over the Easter break that included many changes and adaptations to make camp COVID-secure.
 We are confident that we can deliver an amazing camp experience whilst keeping staff, children and their parents safe in 2021.
 We are continually monitoring the guidance from the government and will adapt our programme and structure accordingly.
 You can read the government's guidance for holiday providers here.

 Training & Assessment